 By Pallavi Joshi as written on azure.microsoft.com

-To start leveraging these features, navigate to recovery services vault in the Azure portal and enable them.
-The video below explains how to get started by enabling these features and how to leverage them in Azure Backup.
+To start leveraging these features, navigate to recovery services vault in the Azure portal and enable them or simply contact one of our experts here.

 [vc_row][vc_column][vc_column_text]